-See 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.
+See 6.1 Mechanisms for Tax-Related ADR in This Jurisdiction.

-See 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.
+See 6.1 Mechanisms for Tax-Related ADR in This Jurisdiction.

 The ruling (see 1.3 Avoidance of Tax Controversies) is an opinion issued by the Tax Administration; if the taxpayer acts in conformity to the ruling, the Tax Administration cannot challenge its behaviour.
 An advance ruling is therefore an effective tool for reducing tax litigations.

 It is not possible to apply for an arbitration procedure.
-The only ADR mechanisms are those described in 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.
+The only ADR mechanisms are those described in 6.1 Mechanisms for Tax-Related ADR in This Jurisdiction.

-There is no ADR mechanism specifically for transfer pricing that is different from those described in 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.
+There is no ADR mechanism specifically for transfer pricing that is different from those described in 6.1 Mechanisms for Tax-Related ADR in This Jurisdiction.

 The criminal proceeding is independent from the administrative one and may be triggered only if the behaviour of the taxpayer infringes specific criminal statutes, which for certain criminal offences also require that specific thresholds are met.
-If the tax auditors believe the taxpayer under audit has incurred in criminal violations, they are required to report the case to the Public Prosecutor's Office, which has the duty to analyse the case and possibly start a criminal proceeding and subsequent trial.
+If the tax auditors believe that the taxpayer under audit has incurred criminal violations, they are required to report the case to the Public Prosecutor’s Office, which has the duty to analyse the case and possibly start a criminal proceeding and subsequent trial.

 The litigation process regarding the tax assessment and the possible criminal proceeding run in parallel and in principle do not necessarily affect each other.
 The criminal proceeding may move forward irrespective of the status of the tax appeal filed by the taxpayer against the assessment deed and vice versa.
-The outcome of the criminal proceeding may be considered by the tax courts but it is not binding.
+The outcome of the criminal proceeding may be considered by the tax courts, but it is not binding.
 It is therefore in principle possible that the outcomes of the two proceedings may differ, even though often the settlement of the administrative proceeding entails a reduction of criminal penalties.

-Tax authorities are legally required to report to the Public Prosecutor's Office any potential criminal violation every time they find evidence of such violation.
+Tax authorities are legally required to report to the Public Prosecutor’s Office any potential criminal violation every time they find evidence of such a violation.
 This normally occurs in the context or at the end of a tax audit.
 Therefore, administrative tax audits often trigger an administrative infringement process and a criminal tax proceeding.

-With regard to the stages of a tax administrative infringement process, please refer to 4.1 Initiation of Judicial Tax Litigation, 4.2 Procedure of Judicial Tax Litigation, 5.1 System for Appealing Judicial Tax Litigation and 5.2 Stages in the Tax Appeal Procedure.
+With regards to the stages of a tax administrative infringement process, please refer to 4.1 Initiation of Judicial Tax Litigation, 4.2 Procedure of Judicial Tax Litigation, 5.1 System for Appealing Judicial Tax Litigation and 5.2 Stages in the Tax Appeal Procedure.

 The payment of the additional taxes assessed or the settlement of the administrative proceeding determines the reduction of potential criminal penalties.